 You are in for the ride of a lifetime!

 Did you know it’s possible to spend a night in the Sahara Desert?

 A Morocco desert experience is a fabulous thing to do and we have some tried and tested tips for what to wear on a camel ride in Morocco.

-Morocco is a totally intoxicating country.
+Morocco is a highly intoxicating country.
 As soon as I knew we were Morocco bound, Sahara Desert Trips from Marrakech were all I could think about and the first thing we did.

 It was our only Splurge – if only I’d had my handy Sahara Desert Trip Packing List beforehand.

 It’s no surprise there are different kinds of Sahara Desert Tours from Marrakech.
 You can read about them and book them in this section.

 All of the tours below (apart from one) are Sahara Desert Tours from Marrakech to Merzouga on the edge of the Sahara Desert.

 From Merzouga transfer to camels and ride into and spend the night in the Sahara.
 The camel ride and desert camp is included in the overall cost and is organised for you as part of the tour.

 If you are already at Merzouga, or intend driving there in your own vehicle, this is the Sahara Desert tour to book.